Julian Attractions & Activities

-Explore the tunnels of a real gold mine, take a guided tour of some secluded mines, take a scenic train ride up to an authentic mine, or try your hand at gold panning and discover gold and minerals.
+Explore the tunnels of a real gold mine, take a guided tour of some secluded mines, or try your hand at gold panning and discover gold and minerals.

 For centuries, people have been combining the pleasures of sunshine and fresh air with another of life’s great pleasures: food.
 A half-dozen scenic parks surrounding Julian provide the perfect backdrop for a memorable picnic.

 Wander through century-old apple and pear trees at one of our numerous orchards and pick fresh fruit from mid-August through September, learn how to make apple cider, or enjoy a picnic under large shady oak trees.

 With numerous scenic trails to choose from ranging from easy to moderately strenuous, the state and county parks and preserves in the Julian area offer thousands of acres to discover and explore its unique natural resources.

 Boaters can explore the 110-acre Cuyamaca Lake in kayaks, pontoons, rowboats, motorboats or peddle boats.